MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 ## Step 3.
 Register the application

-In this step, you register your portal as an application with Azure AD.
+In this step, you register your website as an application with Azure AD.
 You can create a new application or select an existing application from Azure AD.

 > [!NOTE]
-> If you're using a custom domain name for the portal, enter the custom URL as the **Reply URL**.
+> If you're using a custom domain name for the website, enter the custom URL as the **Reply URL**.

 ### Option 1.
 Create a new application